believeinlain/asynch-cv/README.md

 Every **buffer_flush_period** microseconds, events in the **EventBuffer** with timestamps older than **tc** are unassigned from their respective clusters.
 This ensures that the cluster centroid will track moving objects across the field of view, by only considering the most recent events.

 ### Cluster Analysis
 After events are clustered, every active cluster is sorted by weight and birth time, and the first **num_cluster_analyzers** clusters in either order are each assigned to a **ClusterAnalyzer** instance for further processing.
 Once a cluster has been assigned to a **ClusterAnalyzer** it will not be unassigned until all events in the cluster have expired.
-Each **ClusterAnalyzer** instance will record the centroid of its cluster every **sample_period** microseconds, retaining a collection of past samples for the last **sample_collection_duration** microseconds.
-These samples are used to evaluate centroid movement over time and determine the significance of each cluster.
+Each **ClusterAnalyzer** instance will record the centroid of its cluster every **sample_period** microseconds, retaining a collection of past samples for both the last **long_duration** and **short_duration** microseconds.
+These samples are used to evaluate centroid movement over time and determine the persistance of motion of each cluster.